 I took my daughter to a holiday craft fair and fundraiser at her day care on Sunday.
 She got her nails painted, she played with glitter, and when the musician showed up at 11 AM with his guitar, she and her friends danced their little butts off.
-Every time a song ended, they just waited I watched the little babies in the room do their little baby thing and remembered how Ros and I had seen this same musician several times when she was that little and I had thought that I couldn’t wait until I’d really see her dance.
+Every time a song ended, they just waited patiently for the next one to start up, taut with anticipation.
+I watched the little babies in the room do their little baby thing and remembered how Ros and I had seen this same musician several times when she was that little and I had thought that I couldn’t wait until I’d really see her dance.
 I have always loved Ros fiercely, but I like her more and more with every day that passes.
 Age three beats age two and age one and ESPECIALLY age zero every day of the week.
 Watching her dance at this little concert on the carpet floor of her favorite place felt like a moment to truly savor her growth and her big little personality.

 Then a friend I hadn’t seen in a few months flagged me down - he was there with his wife and two kids.
 “Hey!
 How was your race?” he asked, and it took me a moment to remember that he was talking about the marathon I’d toyed with running in September.
 “Oh!”
 I said, “I decided not to run it.”
 He was surprised to hear that.
 “Oh, how come?”

 I knew that this friend was actually asking out of genuine interest and concern, and with the working assumption that I am a driven person who always runs, no matter what, and that therefore there would have had to be a very good reason for me to decide not to run this marathon.
 So without really thinking it through, I gave the true answer.